isomerpages/moe-greenridgesec/pages/Looking Back.md

 ## August
 ### <u>National Day Celebration</u><br>
 The annual National Day Celebration is a day that we always look forward to.
 This year is no different as we come together as a whole school and strengthen our sense of nationhood.
 The theme of this year’s National Day is ‘Onward as One’.
 We are heartened that the theme corresponds so perfectly with our school motto: Together Onward! 😀
 #### <u>Tchoukball ‘C’ Division Championships</u><br>
 On the 23rd and 24th of August, our Tchoukballers participated in the Tchoukball ‘C’ Division Championships.
 Both our boys and girls teams put forth their trust and unity to overcome the challenges from other worthy opponents.
-We celebrate the resilience and teamwork they showed.
+We celebrate the resilience and teamwork they showed. <br>
 Both teams persevered and pressed on.
 We are pleased to see our girls emerged as Champions in the Plate Category!

 #### <u>Teachers’ Day Celebration</u><br>